Te Wahipounamu: Description

 Te Wahipounamu stretches 450 km along the western coastline of the South Island of New Zealand.
 The elevation of this land area ranges from sea level to 3724 m at Aoraki / Mount Cook.
 In some places it extends inland as far as 90 km.
 Within Te Wahipounamu there is a multitude of natural features including snow-capped peaks, sapphire lakes, waterfalls, fiords, and valleys.
 It is also home to hundreds of the world's most active glaciers, but the main two are Franz Josef Glacier and Fox Glacier.
 It is the largest and least modified area of New Zealand's natural ecosystem.
 And as such, the flora and fauna of the area is the world's best modern representation of the ancient biota of Gondwanaland.

 Flora

 The vegetation in Te Wahipounamu is diverse and in essentially pristine condition.
 On the mountains there is a rich alpine vegetation of shrubs, tussocks and herbs.
 The warmer and lower altitude rainforests are dominated by tall podocarps.
 There are more rainforests and wetlands in the west, and the most extensive and least modified natural freshwater wetlands in New Zealand are found in this area.
-The Westland coastal plain is characterized by its high-fertility swamps and low-fertility peat bogs.
+The Westland coastal plain is characterised by its high-fertility swamps and low-fertility peat bogs.